 Assuming what these experts say holds, the country faces a disconcerting prospect: The virus continues to evolve and infect.
 Meanwhile, a certain percentage of all those infected develop long-term symptoms for which there are no well-defined treatments—at least not yet.
 These long-haulers, as they are sometimes called, become a chronic disease class that the system works to treat in terms of symptoms but which adds costs for care, labor requirements, and probably the price of insurance premiums.

-At this point, we’re left with stopgap measures, which includes mRNA vaccines and which is similar to dealing annually with influenza.
+At this point, we’re left with stopgap measures, which include mRNA vaccines and which are similar to dealing annually with influenza.

 Our hope and prayer at this point might be that another virus or a particularly virulent version of this one not emerge until we figure out what Covid-19 is, exactly, and how it can be dealt with.